k435467/React-Tutorial-Practice/README.md

 ### Preventing Component from Rendering

-Returning null instead of its render output.
-Note that the component's lifecycle mehtods will still be called.
+Returning null.
+The lifecycle mehtods will still be called.

 ## List and Keys